- Cash provides high flexibility in terms of availability and purchase power.

 - Investors often overlook concentration risk and risk management in general for cash investments.

-- The “Ultra Short-Term Bond Fund” provides a meaningful extra yield vs. private bank accounts or fiduciary rates, while accepting only very limited additional risk.
+- The “Ultra Short-Term Bond Strategy” provides a meaningful extra yield vs. private bank accounts or fiduciary rates, while accepting only very limited additional risk.

 When Liquidity is Essential